hasura/graphql-engine/manual/tutorial/12-custom-api.rst

    The Hasura platform automatically creates Grade A SSL certificates using LetsEncrypt.

    SSL certificate creation can take a few minutes.
-During this time ``https://adminer.test42.hasura-app.io`` will not served, and you'll have to access your service on ``http`` instead.
+During this time ``https://adminer.test42.hasura-app.io`` will not served, and you'll have to access your microservice on ``http`` instead.
 As soon as the certificate is ready, ``http://adminer.test42.hasura-app.io`` will automatically start redirecting to the ``https`` version.